Is a Manual Handling Cert Transferable in Ireland?

 Is manual handling training transferable between jobs in Ireland?

 Yes.
-Training delivered by QQI Level 6 instructors and aligned with HSA guidance is recognized across employers and sectors, provided it's recent and relevant to your new role.
+Training delivered by QQI Level 6 instructors and aligned with HSA guidance is recognised across employers and sectors, provided it's recent and relevant to your new role.

 Do I need to repeat training if I switch from retail to healthcare in Tralee?